citusdata/citus_docs/admin_guide/cluster_management.rst

 Setup Certificate Authority signed certificates
 -----------------------------------------------

 This section assumes you have a trusted Certificate Authority that can issue server certificates to you for all nodes in your cluster.
-It is recommended to work with the security department in your organisation to prevent key material be handled incorrectly.
-This guide only covers Citus specific configuration that needs to be applied, no best practices on PKI management.
+It is recommended to work with the security department in your organization to prevent key material from being handled incorrectly.
+This guide covers only Citus specific configuration that needs to be applied, not best practices for PKI management.

 For all nodes in the cluster you need to get a valid certificate signed by the *same Certificate Authority*.
 The following **machine specific** files are assumed to be available on every machine:
  * ``/path/to/server.key``: Server Private Key
- * ``/path/to/server.crt``: Server Certifiacte or Certificate Chain for Server Key, signed by trusted Certifiacte Authority.
+ * ``/path/to/server.crt``: Server Certificate or Certificate Chain for Server Key, signed by trusted Certificate Authority.

 Next to these machine specific files you need these cluster or CA wide files available:
  * ``/path/to/ca.crt``: Certificate of the Certificate Authority